(Originally published in the November 2012 Newsletter.)

 Aug.
 14 (deadline Aug.
 4)

-The deadline for submitting items to the Sunday wrapper is Tuesday at 5 pm.
+The deadline for submitting items to the Sunday wrapper is Thursday at 5 pm (10 days in advance of publication).

 To find us, scroll to the bottom of any page and click the Facebook icon.